Zuhaib042/Trials-portfolio/README.md

 Run
 git clone https://github.com/Zuhaib042/Trials-portfolio.git

+### Install

+you dont need installation to run this project. it runs in the browser.

 ### Usage

-To run the project, open html in live server.
+To run the project, open html in live server or in the browser.

+### Run tests

+Tests are not implemented yet.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>